Travis the Mechanic and Midnight in New Mexico

-As day faded into night, the air cooled and the car ride became more tolerable.
+As day faded into night, the temperatures cooled down enough to make the car ride more tolerable.
 I eventually drifted off to sleep while Matt and Hannah talked away the time.

 It was midnight or so before we reached our Airbnb, and unfortunately we spent several minutes driving around the parking lot before finding the apartment we’d reserved, again trying Matt’s patience.

-Needless to say, things were a bit tense as we unloaded our bags and climbed the steps to the second story.
-After a quick walk-through of our home for the night, and briefly flipping channels on the television, we called it a day and went to bed.
+Things were a bit tense as we unloaded our bags and climbed the steps to the second story.
+After a quick walk-through of our home for the night, then briefly flipping channels on the television in a failed attempt to unwind, we called it a day and went to bed.

-I remember how, all throughout that day, each negative encounter with Matt would leave an impression on me.
-It was as if my consciousness was finally aware of what my soul already knew; things weren’t as they should be, and I could no longer keep up the pretense.
+I laid down, burdened by the tension and negative interactions with Matt.
+It was as if my consciousness was finally aware of what my soul already knew; things weren’t as they should be.